top of page

 The path forward requires commitment from multiple stakeholders, each taking concrete steps within their sphere of influence.
 Real transformation happens when companies develop comprehensive policies, workers look out for one another, and families create supportive home environments that complement workplace efforts.
 The following action items provide practical starting points for each group, turning the concepts discussed into measurable progress toward a mentally healthier construction industry.

-4. Know the resources out there that can support you and your family members
+4. Know the resources available to support you and your family members.

 Mental Health and Suicide Prevention Resources